 - miniature chocolate chips for the eyes

 - Have a pastry bag fitted with a 1/2 inch plain tip.

-In your mixing bowl, using the whisk attachment, beat the egg whites on low-medium speed until foamy.
+- In your mixing bowl, using the whisk attachment, beat the egg whites on low-medium speed until foamy.

-Add the sugar, a little at a time, and continue to beat until the meringue holds very stiff peaks.
-Beat in the vanilla extract.
+- Add the sugar, a little at a time, and continue to beat until the meringue holds very stiff peaks.

-Note: The meringue is done when it holds stiff peaks and when you rub a little between your thumb and index finger it does not feel gritty.
+- Note: The meringue is done when it holds stiff peaks and when you rub a little between your thumb and index finger it does not feel gritty.
 If it feels gritty the sugar has not fully dissolved so keep beating until it feels smooth between your fingers.

-Before placing the meringue ghosts on the cookie sheet, place a little of the meringue on the underside of each corner of the parchment paper to prevent the paper from sliding.
+- Before placing the meringue ghosts on the cookie sheet, place a little of the meringue on the underside of each corner of the parchment paper to prevent the paper from sliding.

 - Holding the bag perpendicular to the baking sheet, pipe with even pressure, 2 inch high mounds of meringue.

-Carefully press two miniature chocolate chips into each meringue ghost for the eyes, and a third chip for a mouth.
+- Carefully press two miniature chocolate chips into each meringue ghost for the eyes, and a third chip for a mouth.

-Bake the meringues for approximately 1 1/4 - 1 1/2 hours or until they are dry and crisp to the touch and easily separate from the parchment paper.
+- Bake the meringues for approximately 1 1/4 - 1 1/2 hours or until they are dry and crisp to the touch and easily separate from the parchment paper.